The ASCE Bylaws

-The Association shall function as a charitable, non-profit, non-partisan, tax exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, and the Regulations thereto (the “Code”).
-It is expressly agreed that the Association, in the enjoyment of its tax exempt status, shall solely engage in the activities outlined above and that it shall not carry other activities not permitted under the Code.
+The Association shall function as a charitable, non-profit, non-partisan, tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, and the Regulations thereto (the “Code”).
+It is expressly agreed that the Association, in the enjoyment of its tax-exempt status, shall solely engage in the activities outlined above and that it shall not carry out other activities not permitted under the Code.

 (a) Classes of Members: ASCE shall have the following classes of Members:

 (i) Regular Members: All persons interested in furthering ASCE’s purposes are eligible for full membership upon payment of dues therefore promulgated by the Board of Directors.
 A Regular Member shall enjoy all rights accorded under ASCE’s Articles of Incorporation and these Bylaws.

 (ii) Student Members: Bonafede students shall be eligible to become Student Members upon payment of a special reduced rate of membership dues therefor promulgated by the Board of Directors.
 A Student Member shall have the same rights as a Regular Member.

 (iii) Individual Sponsoring Members: Individuals may become Individual Sponsoring Members of ASCE upon payment of prescribed dues therefore promulgated by the Board of Directors.
 Individual Sponsoring Members shall have the same rights as Regular Members.

 (iv) Institutional Members: Educational institutions, businesses, libraries, and other institutions may become Institutional Members of ASCE upon payment of prescribed dues promulgated by the Board of Directors.
 Each Institutional Member shall have the right to send one representative to membership meetings, who shall have voice but not the right to vote or to become a candidate for office.